metagenlab/zDB/docs/setup/db_setup.rst

 0. Setup env with conda
 ====================

-- TODO test with latest version  and add constrains in necessary
+- TODO test with latest versions and add constrains if necessary

 .. code-block:: bash